 Cost of Revenues.
-The largest components of our cost of revenues are depreciation, rental payments related to our leased IBX data centers, utility costs, including electricity, bandwidth access, IBX data center employees' salaries and benefits, including stock-based compensation, repairs and maintenance, supplies and equipment and security.
+The largest components of our cost of revenues are depreciation, rental payments related to our leased IBX data centers, utility costs, including electricity, bandwidth access, IBX data center employees' salaries and benefits, including stock-based compensation, repairs and maintenance, supplies and equipment, and security.
 A majority of our cost of revenues is fixed in nature and should not vary significantly from period to period, unless we expand our existing IBX data centers or open or acquire new IBX data centers.
 However, there are certain costs that are considered more variable in nature, including utilities and supplies that are directly related to growth in our existing and new customer base.
 In addition, the cost of electricity is generally higher in the summer months, as compared to other times of the year.
-Our costs of electricity may also increase as a result of the physical effects of climate change, global energy supply constraints, increased regulations driving alternative electricity generation due to environmental considerations or as a result of our election to use renewable energy sources.
+Our costs of electricity generation due to environmental considerations or as a result of our election to use renewable energy sources.
 To the extent we incur increased utility costs, such increased costs could materially impact our financial condition, results of operations and cash flows.